 The One Number You Need to Increase ROI per Engineer

-The Developer Experience Index (DXI) is a measure of engineering effectiveness predictors that can be directly linked to financial impact.
+The Developer Experience Index (DXI) is a measure of key engineering performance drivers that are linked to financial impact.

 One thing that CEOs, CTOs, and CFOs can all agree on is this: software engineering is both a critical investment and an expensive one.
 And, compared with other critical business functions such as sales or operations, measuring and optimizing the efficiency of software engineering feels like a black box.